hadamove/leptos-trello/README.md

 # Leptos Trello Clone

+An experimental Trello clone built with Rust and WebAssembly.

 ## Setup

 The app currently runs on nightly version of Rust, see specific version in `rust-toolchain.toml` file.